FumaLab/FumaLab.github.io/join/index.md

 1. Are curious about science and biology at large.
 2. Are generous and altruistic towards the other members, especially the youngest ones.
-3. Contribute to the laboratory diversity in terms of gender, ethnicity and social extraction.
+3. Contribute to the laboratory diversity in terms of gender, ethnicity and social background.

 ##### Recruitment calls:
 ###### <i>Graduate Students</i>